 DemoNight is the most exciting community event of the year, in my opinion.
 It's wonderful to see so many devs "putting themselves out there".
 It's a rare occasion to feel the type of passion that made us once want to become game developers!

-You can find out whether the call for submissions is open or whether the games have been announced by heading to the upcoming edition page.
+You can find out whether the call for submissions is open or whether the games have already been announced by heading to the upcoming edition page.